Lolium perenne L.

 Suitability patterns for forage species are caused by different factors in different locations.
 Low winter temperatures limit the northern range of many species, while low precipitation limits the western range of species in the semi-arid west.
 Low summer temperatures limit the range of species with increasing elevation while high summer temperatures limit the range in the desert southwest and hot and humid southeast.
 Soil characteristics (pH, drainage, and salinity) also limit the suitability zones of forage species.
 However, soil amendments (liming and drainage tiles) can alleviate many of these limitations.
 Thus, NRCS Soil Survey data should be informed and revised by management mitigations.

-Nine maps have been developed; 1) 30-year long-term July maximum temperature 2), 3) 30-year long-term annual precipitation, 4) soil pH, 5) soil drainage, 6) soil salinity, 7) combined climate factors, 8) combined soil factors, and 9) combined climate and soil factors.
+Nine maps were developed; 1) 30-year long-term July maximum temperature 2) 30-year long-term January minimum temperature, 3) 30-year long-term annual precipitation, 4) soil pH, 5) soil drainage, 6) soil salinity, 7) combined climate factors, 8) combined soil factors, and 9) combined climate and soil factors.

 Yield Potential and Production Profile